Skip to main content

 record: preset-record-generic-audio-aac

-I can't view events or recordings in the Web UI.
+I can't view recordings in the Web UI.

 Ensure your cameras send h264 encoded video, or transcode them.